 |PUBLIC ADVISORY: Notice of raising Mayon Volcano’s status from Alert Level 3 to Alert Level 4 as of January 22, 2018.|

-A total of fifty-five (55) volcanic earthquakes, most of which corresponded to sporadic and weak fountaining events, nine (9) rockfall events were recorded by Mayon's seismic monitoring network.
-Sulfur dioxide gas emission was measured at an average of 1,583 tonnes/day on 02 February 2018.
-Electronic tilt and continuous GPS measurements indicate a sustained swelling or inflation of the edifice since November and October 2017, consistent with pressurization by magmatic intrusion.
+A total of one hundred thirty-three (133) volcanic earthquakes and thirty (30) rockfall events were recorded by Mayon's seismic monitoring network.
+Sulfur dioxide (SO2) emission was measured at an average of 1,403 tonnes/day on 02 March 2018.
+Deflation of the lower slopes that began on 20 February is still being recorded by electronic tilt.
+Nonetheless, overall electronic tilt and continuous GPS data indicate that the edifice is still swollen or inflated relative to November and October 2017, consistent with campaign Precise Leveling data acquired last week.